MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 1. For each BI node, perform the following steps:

-    1. Copy the **infrastructure** folder and navigate to it in a PowerShell window with elevate privileges.
+    1. Copy the **infrastructure** folder and navigate to it in a PowerShell window with elevated privileges.
     1. Execute the following scripts.

         ```powershell